isomerpages/govtech-stp/_travel-and-health-control-measures/vaccinated-travellers-intending-to-travel-to-singapore.md

 	</tbody>
 </table>

-If you do not meet any of the above requirements, you are <b>not</b> considered fully vaccinated.
+If you do not meet any of the above requirements, you are <b>not</b> considered fully vaccinated with WHO EUL vaccines.

 If the above clarifies regarding your vaccination status, you may find out more about SafeTravel lane arrangements to travel to Singapore [HERE](/arriving/overview) and indicate your vaccination status accordingly on the online tool.